GenericMappingTools/gmt/doc/rst/source/supplements/segy/pssegyz.rst

 -----------

-**pssegyz** reads a native (IEEE) format SEGY file and produces a PostScript image of the seismic data.
+**pssegyz** reads a native (IEEE) format SEGY file and produces a plot of the seismic data.
 The *imagemask* operator is used so that the seismic data are plotted as a 1-bit deep bitmap in a single (user-specified) color or gray shade, with a transparent background.
 The bitmap resolution is taken from the current GMT defaults.
 The